22.214.171.124 Qualification for CA during overseas travel

 A carer remains qualified for payment of CA in the following situations:

-- their child care receiver is temporarily absent from Australia, without their carer or the carer's partner and, the 63 days temporary cessation of care provisions (22.214.171.124) are applied,
+- their child care receiver is temporarily absent from Australia, without their carer or the carer's partner and, the 63 days temporary cessation of care provisions (126.96.36.199) are applied

-Generally, care receivers on certain income support payments may be paid overseas during the following periods:
+Generally, CA care receivers on certain income support payments may be paid overseas during the following periods:

-- 4 weeks in a 12-month period for most DSP recipients (excluding those with indefinite portability),
+- 4 weeks in a 12-month period for DSP recipients (excluding those with indefinite portability)

-- indefinite portability for recipients of Age, entitled WP and WidB, and DSP (with unlimited portability).
+- indefinite portability for recipients of Age and DSP (with unlimited portability).

 If the carer or care receiver does not intend to resume the care situation, CA ceases from date of departure.